cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-keymaker.md

 * `--redis_tls_client_cert=<filename>`

-  Path to server TLS certificate presented to Redis.
+  Path to TLS certificate presented to Redis.
   Empty by default.
   If not specified, acra-keymaker uses value from `--tls_cert` flag.